List of The Young and the Restless characters introduced in the 1980s: Shawn Garrett

 Shawn Garrett first appeared in September 1984, portrayed by Tom McConnell.
-Grant Cramer then took over the role through March 21, 1986.
-The character was a stalker of Lauren Fenmore.
+Grant Cramer then took over the role until March 21, 1986.

-History

-Shawn Garrett was a stalker who is obsessed with singer Lauren Fenmore.
-First, Shawn tried to sabotage Lauren's singing partner, Danny Romalotti, by slipping him poison that affected his voice.
+Shawn Garrett was a stalker who is obsessed with singer Lauren Fenmore (Tracey E. Bregman).
+First, Shawn tries to sabotage Lauren's singing partner, Danny Romalotti, by slipping him poison that affected his voice.
 Shawn then threatened Lauren to divorce her husband at the time, Paul Williams, and move in with him or he would arrange a hit man to kill Paul.
 Lauren tried to contact Paul to tell him the truth about Shawn's plans, but she was watched too closely by Shawn to make any contact with her former husband.
 Shawn later took a reluctant Lauren to San Francisco where he showed her the area near his childhood home.
 Lauren later got in touch with Shawn's stepfather, Mark Wilcox, who revealed that Shawn had burned down his childhood home, killing his mother, after she and Mark told him they were marrying, which Shawn opposed.
 After discovering that she did not love him and was only agreeing to his demands to keep Paul alive, Shawn tried to bury Lauren alive.
 Lauren was rescued by Paul and his detective partner, Andy Richards, who found her with the help of her psychic friend, Tamra Logan.
 Shawn had poisoned Tamra after Lauren confessed to her while she was comatose in the hospital that she hated Shawn.
 Tamra awoke and murmured the words, "Lauren" and "danger", to her doctor.
 Her doctor then went to Paul Williams to tell him of what she knew.
 Shawn was killed in the ensuing gunfire with Paul and Andy.

 Joanna Manning

 Joanna Manning first appeared in 1983 as the mother of Lauren Fenmore and ex-wife of the late Neil Fenmore.
 She was portrayed by actress Susan Seaforth Hayes from 1984 to 1989.
 She returned in 2005 after a 17-year absence for several guest appearances, and then returned again in 2006, 2007 and 2010.
-She also appeared on sister show The Bold and the Beautiful in 2003 and 2005.
+She also appeared on sister show The Bold and the Beautiful on May 15, 2003 and in 2005.